Checker

 props accepts a callback function.

-The Checker components can also be used with react-hook-form as shown below.
+The Checker components can also be used with as shown below.